 - 1 scoop collagen

-- Heat your water in whatever way works best for you.
-I’m pretty lazy and just use the hot water out of my sink.
+Heat water in whatever way works best for you I(‘m pretty lazy and just use the hot water out of my sink).
 The water needs to be warm/hot in order for the matcha and collagen to dissolve.

-- This is where it gets tricky – matcha does not always dissolve with out a fight!
+This is where it gets tricky – matcha does not always dissolve with out a fight!
 Thoroughly mix the matcha and collagen powder with the water.
+A frother is a simple and easy way to get the job done.

 Now that I have the frother and my fancy sink water trick, this takes me all of 3 minutes to make in the morning.
 I’m telling you – if you’ve heard all the great things about matcha, but just haven’t given it a try, you should really try it out for a week.
 I don’t think you’ll regret it.